Discrimination

 In your complaint, you should explain what type of disability discrimination you believe has taken place, and what action you think the school should take to remedy it.
 The complaint should be sent to the Head Teacher and to the Schools Governing Body.
 Your school will publish details of its complaint procedure.

-If the complaint does not resolve matters, you could choose to bring a claim to the First-tier Tribunal (Special Educational Needs Tribunal Wales ) (the “SENTW”).
+If the complaint does not resolve matters, you could choose to bring a claim to the First-tier Tribunal Education Tribunal for Wales (ETW).

 However, it is worth considering whether a disability discrimination claim is the best path of action in your individual circumstances.